 When it’s called “fruit juice”, it must be healthy, right?
 Not really.
 Bottled fruit juice is basically liquid candy.
 It’s even worse if a drink is called “fruit cocktail” or “fruit drink.”
 There might be fruit flavors, but it’s far from the real thing.

 Fruit juice gets its sweetness from sugar.
 For example, canned fruit cocktail has about 25.74 grams of sugar in one cup.5 That’s almost 100 calories.
 Note that veggie juice is in the same boat.
 To avoid the added sugar, make juice at home.
-Invest in a juicer and
+Invest in a juicer and use fresh, whole produce.

 4. Bottled Coffee Drink